victorliu-sq/PaperWriting/BambooSMP.md

 ## Adaptive Execution Policy

-While the Locality-Aware (LA) implementation excels at minimizing data movements and BambooKernel effectively manages contention, both approaches have limitations for certain workloads.
-The LA implementation struggles with workloads that benefit from concurrent processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.
+While PRMatrix excels at minimizing data movements and BambooKernel effectively manages contention, both approaches have limitations for certain workloads.
+The LA struggles with workloads that benefit from concurrent processing, whereas BambooKernel becomes costly in solo cases due to the unnecessary synchronization overhead and high latency inherent to GPU operations, as discussed in section {Challenges}.

-To overcome these workload-dependent limitations, we propose a parallel framework called BambooSMP.
+To overcome these workload-dependent limitations, we propose a parallel processing software framework called BambooSMP.
 This framework optimizes performance across diverse workloads through an adaptive execution policy that dynamically adjusts processing units based on the varying levels of parallelism inherent in the SMP workload.

 At the beginning of any workload, when all men are unmatched and ready to make their initial proposals, BambooSMP initiates by running BambooKernel on the GPU.
 This approach leverages the GPU’s capacity for massive parallelism, efficiently handling the initial phase where numerous proposals are made concurrently.